 - Consider if you can use a carry-bag rather than a trolley or buggy.

-For details of any other temporary Local Rules, see the whiteboard outside the Professional's Shop or check with the guys in the shop.
+For details of any other temporary Local Rules, see the whiteboard outside the Professional's Shop.